PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

-GFS guarantees to applications -- consistency (Table 1) somewhat complex! if primary tells client that a write succeeded,
+GFS guarantees to applications -- consistency (Table 1) somewhat complex!
+  If primary tells client that a write succeeded,
     and no other client is writing the same part of the file, all readers will see the write.
     "defined"
-  if successful concurrent writes to the same part of a file,
+  If successful concurrent writes to the same part of a file,
     and they all succeed,
     all readers will see the same content, but maybe it will be a mix of the writes.
     "consistent"
-    E.g. C1 writes "ab", C2 writes "xy", everyone might see "axyb". if primary doesn't tell the client that the write succeeded, different readers may see different content, or none.
+    E.g. C1 writes "ab", C2 writes "xy", everyone might see "axyb".
+  If primary doesn't tell the client that the write succeeded,
+    different readers may see different content, or none.
     "inconsistent"